ttr404/Campus-Map-Application/README.md

 3. To edit a POI, click on the POI on the map and click on the Edit POI button in the toolbar on top left corner of application, then filling out name, room number and room type field.
 4. To delete a POI, click on the POI on the map and click on the Delete POI button in the toolbar on top left corner of application.
 5. After successfully adding, editing, or deleting a POI, the application will automatically save changes to the JSON files.
 The developer have to restart the application in order for the changes to show-up.
-6. To close editing mode and return to the main view, click on the close button on the top left toolbar.
+6. To close editor mode and return to the main view, click on the close button on the top left toolbar.

 ### Account Information
 The following accounts are available for testing: